jessebuckmann/sample_preparation_module/projects/CavendishTorsionBalance_by_Geert_and_Jillis/Mentor Meetings/Meeting 1.md

 + We will try to find out which vibrations will be important in the experiment
 + How long will the vibrations be important
 + Can we find the original work by Cavendish?
++ We will meet weekly on Tuesday at 13.30.